TheBlackSwitch/yamp/README.md

 - **Replace spaces with ``&nbsp;``**<br>
 Yup this does exactly what you'd expect.
 Anyways this makes spaces actually stack

+## 📜License

+___
+YAMP &copy; 2026 by theblackswitch is licensed under GPL v3.0.

+**Additional condition**: The content of this work, as a whole or in parts, may **not** be used for training, fine-tuning, or enhancement of artificial intelligence systems, machine learning models or any other type of program where computers use data and algorithms to learn patterns and make predictions without being explicitly programmed.
+This includes, not only and all, for commercial, non-commercial, educational, research, or personal projects.
+___

 - **Add zero width spaces for cursors**: <br>
 This allows you to detect cursor positions easier.
 For example on empty lines, you can't detect cursor positions if there is no character there.
 This option will place a zero width space there so you can still click